ornl-training/julia-intro/episodes/02_01_Functions.md

   getindex(A, inds...)

-  Return a subset of array A as specified by inds, where each ind may be, for example, an Int, an AbstractRange, or a Vector.
+  Return a subset of array A as selected by the indices inds.

+  Each index may be any supported index type, such as an Integer, CartesianIndex, range, or array of supported indices.
+A : may be used to select all elements along a specific dimension, and a boolean array (e.g. an Array{Bool} or a BitArray) may be used to filter for elements where the corresponding index is true.

+  When inds selects multiple elements, this function returns a newly allocated array.
+To index multiple elements without making a copy, use view instead.

   See the manual section on array indexing for details.

   Examples
-  ≡≡≡≡≡≡≡≡≡≡
+  ≡≡≡≡≡≡≡≡

   julia> A = [1 2; 3 4]
   2×2 Matrix{Int64}: